 Last year, our camp attendance was 848.
 Of this number, 452 were teens and preteens, and 396 were youth and adult staff members.
 In 2019, before the pandemic, our camp attendance was closer to 1,200 campers and staff.
 Then the pandemic hit, and all camps were canceled for 2020!
 Given the high number of COVID cases sweeping the country in 2021, we were very happy to have 848 attend (about 70 percent of our prepandemic attendance).
 We anticipate returning to full attendance this year!

 For 2022 we are planning 10 camps—five preteen and five teen camps.
 We will have at least two new camps.
 We’ll have a new preteen camp and a new teen camp in South Carolina, and we are still finalizing plans for our camp in the Midwest.
 The summer camp season will begin in June and go through the middle of August, and then we will close out the year with Winter Camp, scheduled for Wisconsin in December.

-Each year we choose a theme to guide us in the Christian Living classes.
-The theme for our 2020 camps is “Firmly Anchored: Holding Fast What Is Good.”
-We want our young people to stand firm in their beliefs and unwavering in their conduct in a world that encourages the opposite, where good is declared evil and evil is declared good (Isaiah 5:20).
+Each year we choose a theme for our camps, which we focus on during our Christian Living classes.
+The theme selected for 2022 is “Courage Under Fire.”
+We want our young people to have courage and stand firm and unwavering in their beliefs and in their conduct even as they live in a world that promotes the opposite—where good is declared evil and evil is declared good (Isaiah 5:20).

+The online application process opens in early March.
 It should be another great year of camps!
-We begin taking applications each year in March and always announce the starting date.
-This year we will have six preteen camps and five teen camps, strategically located around the U.S. Thank you in advance for your support of the camp program—either with donations or with direct involvement at one of our regional camps.
-And, of course, we encourage and appreciate your prayers for another safe and rewarding year for our youth camps!
+Thank you in advance for your support of the camp program—either with donations or with direct involvement at one of our regional sites.
+And, of course, we encourage and appreciate your prayers for another safe and rewarding year for our campers and staff!